antquere/VV-ISTIC-TP2/exercises/jp-cc.md

     private static final String OUTPUT_FILE = "cc_report.csv";

     public static void main(String[] args) {
-        // Take the path to the source code of the project as an argument if (args.length == 0) {
+        if (args.length == 0) {
             System.err.println("Please provide the path to the source code of the project.");
             System.exit(1);